-Illustration of a PWC's RCVs without rear compactors 備誤! 尚未定義告後・
+PWC's RCVs without rear compactors5

-Designated bags/designated labels are not applicable under the "charging by weight" arrangement.
-Members of the public do not need to wrap their waste in designated bags or affix with a designated label on each piece of oversized waste; otherwise it would lead to double payment.
+"Designated bags/designated labels are not applicable under the "charging by weight" arrangement.
+Members of the public do not need to wrap their waste in designated bags or affix with a designated label on each piece of oversized waste; otherwise it would lead to double payment."

 When a person needs to dispose of waste at a waste disposal facility, registration for the "gate-fee" account is required according to the legislation.
 The Government is adopting a hybrid system to allow both PWCs and waste producers to register as account holders for paying the "gate-fee" in a flexible manner.
-Please refer to Section 3.5.1 for details on account opening and operation of "gate-fee".

-To complement the implementation of MSW charging, the Government will adjust the charging level of construction waste disposal to align with that of MSW charging, so as to prevent any deliberate mixing of MSW and construction waste to avoid the difference in charges.
+8 To complement the implementation of MSW charging, the Government will adjust the charging level of construction waste disposal to align with that of MSW charging, so as to prevent any deliberate mixing of MSW and construction waste to avoid the difference in charges.

-2 Legislative Requirements
+Legislative Requirements